In this blog post we’ll be exploring sterilisation during weaning with a particular focus on infant formula milk and how to safely make up feeds.

 - Don’t add sugar or cereals to formula milk.

-- Do not leave the water to cool in the kettle for no more than 30 minutes when making up a formula feed.
+- Do not leave the water to cool in the kettle for no more than 30 minutes when making up a formula feed and do not use previously boiled water.
 Powdered formula is not sterile (meaning it can still contain bacteria that could make baby unwell), so the water temperature should be at least 70C to kill off any harmful bacteria.

 - Bottled water is not recommended for making up feeds, as it’s not sterile and may contain too much salt (sodium) or sulphate.